-Amazing achievements of your child at 18 months old…
+Amazing achievements of your toddler at 18 months old…

 The developmental milestones can be categorized into five areas, namely physical growth and development, emotional and social development, cognitive development, sensory and motor development, and language development.
 Each area comes with different milestones for children at 18 months old.